rharish101/gpu-info/README.md

 Each file has a header containing copyright and license information.
 The license files that are used in this project can be found in the [LICENSES](./LICENSES) directory.

-The MIT license is placed in [LICENSE](./LICENSE), to signify that it constitutes the majority of the codebase, and for compatibility with GitHub.
+A copy of the LGPL-3.0-or-later license without the GPL-3.0-or-later license text is placed in [LICENSE](./LICENSE), to signify that it constitutes the majority of the codebase, and for compatibility with GitHub.